dopplertask/dopplertask/README.md

 #### LinkedTaskAction
 ##### Variables
 * taskName: name of another task
+* parameters: a list of parameters to pass to the other task

 #### BrowseWebAction
 Starts a browser and executes a list of UI Actions.